kbengine/kbengine.github.com/docs/build.md

 	Modify kbe\src\build\common.mak the MYSQL_CONFIG_PATH=/usr/lib64/mysql/mysql_config

-	3: On linux compiled as python Unable to initialize because the situation can not be normal operation (this is a bug http://bugs.python.org/issue11320):
+	3: On linux compiled as python Unable to initialize because the situation can not be normal operation (this is a bug <a href="http://bugs.python.org/issue11320">http://bugs.python.org/issue11320</a>):

 		cd src\lib\python